 Louis Vuitton does many of the things other brands do to shore up a sense of exclusivity around its products, like requiring shoppers to buy directly from the brand and never putting accessories on sale.
-But barring an It Bag situation or special circumstances (such as the incredible, sustained demand for the Hermès Birkin and Kelly), it’s pretty easy to buy even the most popular designer bags from nearly any brand.
-But lately, Louis Vuitton bags, wallets and small accessories can feel downright scarce.
+Barring an It Bag situation or special circumstances (such as the incredible, sustained demand for the Hermès Birkin and Kelly), though, it’s pretty easy to buy even the most popular designer bags from nearly any brand.
+But lately, Louis Vuitton bags, wallets, and small accessories can feel downright scarce.
 For example, right now, two of the four sizes of Vuitton’s most famous bag, the Speedy, are sold out in monogram canvas, both in the traditional and bandouliere models.
 I can’t remember that happening any other time in the past decade.

 The Speedy isn’t a bag whose scarcity makes sense—it’s positioned as a handbag gateway drug, the type of bag that inures new customers to the idea of being luxury shoppers.
 Its purchase should feel like an event because it’s an individual first, not because the bag itself was difficult to track down.
 The Birkin, on the other hand, is the kind of bag whose scarcity moves it to the top of the shopping list for women who have long been buying whatever they want; gaining their attention requires different tactics than for those first entering the ranks of luxury shoppers.
-Because bags like the Speedy are affected by Louis Vuitton’s short-stocking, as well as many wallets and small leather goods that are generally intended to be sold at high volume, it seems as though Vuitton’s out-of-stock problem is at least partially genuine rather than totally manipulated by LV in order to stoke customer demand.
+Because introductory-tier bags like the Speedy are affected by Louis Vuitton’s stock issues, as well as many wallets and small leather goods that are generally intended to be sold at high volume, it seems as though Vuitton’s out-of-stock problem is at least partially genuine rather than totally manipulated by LV in order to stoke customer demand.
 So what’s causing it?

 We reached out to Louis Vuitton for comment, but the brand declined to participate in this story.
 That’s generally how luxury brands approach inquiries to their stock practices and manufacturing, which are full of tightly guarded secrets.
 What we do know, though, is that consumer interest in Louis Vuitton, and especially in its monogram bags, has rebounded in a huge way under the leadership of creative director Nicolas Ghesquiere.
 At the same time, the brand’s handbag and accessories lines have been in expansion mode, adding new designs frequently, which logically spreads LV’s existing manufacturing capacity thinner, to cover a wider set of bags.

-Our forum members speculate that Louis Vuitton is shifting some of its focus to its more expensive all-leather bags, and at least on the surface, this theory seems plausible: stock levels of the popular leather bags we checked are doing notably better than their monogram counterparts, although there are also inventory problems to be found among them.
+Our forum members speculate that Louis Vuitton is shifting some of its focus to its more expensive all-leather bags, and at least on the surface, this theory seems plausible—stock levels of the popular leather bags we checked are doing notably better than their monogram counterparts, although there are also inventory problems to be found among them.
 For instance, the just-launched epi leather version of the Louis Vuitton Neonoe Bag is fully sold out online, although all colors were available at launch and a couple of them were still in stock as of last week.
 Forum members have been floating rumors and theories, some of them heard from in-store LV associates, about looming discontinuations of popular bags and tighter stock constraints coming up.
-Based on everything I’ve read and seen, though, the simplest explanation is probably the right one: the bags have become notably more popular, so there’s fewer of them available, and that will probably be true until Vuitton expands its manufacturing capacity in a meaningful way.
+Based on everything I’ve read and seen, though, the simplest explanation is probably the right one: The bags have become notably more popular, so there’s fewer of them available, and that will probably be true until Vuitton expands its manufacturing capacity in a meaningful way.